 Yes, if the employer knows or has reason to believe that the work was performed.
 An employer is expected to exercise control of its work force to ensure that work is not performed that it does not wish to be performed.
 However, it cannot penalize an employee after the fact by withholding wages for such work if the employee fails to comply.
 Rather, the employer’s remedy in that situation is the right to take disciplinary action against the employee for such unauthorized activity.

 The Bulletin reminds employers that disciplinary action for unauthorized work requires at a minimum the existence of clearly defined rules pertaining to the consequences for violating clearly specified restrictions permitting only sanctioned work duties, accompanied by documentation demonstrating that employees were given proper notice of and training about such rules.

 The Bulletin also emphasizes that adopting restrictions on authorized work does not excuse non-payment for work performed in violation of such restrictions that the employer does not monitor or enforce.

 Is the Employer Required to Pay for Work It Did Not Know About Nor Have Reason to Know About?

-No. However, the Bulletin makes clear that to avoid such an obligation, the Employer must be able to demonstrate that it made every effort to effect compliance with its rules and that despite such efforts, it could not have known that the work it refused to compensate was actually being performed.
+No. However, the Bulletin makes clear that to avoid such an obligation, the Employer must be able to demonstrate that it made every effort to effect compliance with its rules and that despite such efforts, it could not have known that the work i to compensate was actually being performed.